USDC

 USD Coin (USDC) is a digital stablecoin pegged to the United States dollar.
 USDC is a type of cryptocurrency that is referred to as a fiat-backed stablecoin, meaning it is backed by reserve assets in the traditional financial system, such as cash, cash equivalents, or securities.
 USDC is designed to be pegged to the US dollar and redeemable 1:1 for US dollars.

-USDC goals
+73,282,892,408 USDC

 USDC serves as a fiat on/off ramp, allowing users to easily buy, sell, and transfer funds within the cryptocurrency ecosystem.
 USDC also enables multi-chain functionality and provides easier access to crypto markets.
 Additionally, users can store USDC on exchanges or in crypto wallets and use it to fund purchases of other cryptocurrencies, taking advantage of its stability and transparency.

-The number of token USDC is 46530248646 USDC.
+The number of token USDC is 73282892408 USDC.
 USDC is issued by a private entity and should not be confused with a central bank digital currency (CBDC).
 Each USDC is backed by a dollar held in reserve, or by other approved investments.

 USDC has adopted the ERC-20 token standard, making it interoperable with all Ethereum.
 USDC is primarily available as an Ethereum ERC-20 token, and on blockchains including Hedera Hashgraph, Algorand, Avalanche, Solana, Stellar, Polygon, and TRON.

-USDC competitors
+USDC compared to its competitors

 USDC is part of a broader category of cryptocurrencies called stablecoins, which use a variety of mechanisms to help maintain a stable price.
 USDC differentiates itself from competitors through its fiat-collateralized stablecoin approach, where USDC tokens are collateralized by fiat money like U.S. dollars.